Unlimited Clean Energy: Space-Based Solar Power’s Promising Solution to Global Warming

 Undoubtedly, there are hurdles on the path to realizing the potential of SBSP.
 Concerns about unknown environmental and radiation issues are legitimate and must be addressed.
 The scale of satellites and receiving infrastructure required is colossal.
 However, the rewards are equally vast.

 As we contemplate a future powered by Space-Based Solar Power, it is essential to recognize the revolutionary nature of this technology.
-It has the potential to create a global energy network, providing clean and anywhere on Earth.
+It has the potential to create a global energy network, providing clean and sustainable energy anywhere on Earth.
 Just as GPS transformed navigation, SBSP could redefine how we harness power.

 Paul Jaffe, a US Naval Research Lab engineer, has spent 16 years exploring this remarkable technology, and his words echo the sentiments of many: “The Sun is the closest thing we have to an infinite energy source.
 You [could] create a global energy network that could provide energy potentially anywhere on Earth.
 Space solar could do for energy what GPS did for navigation.”